rmcanany/SolidEdgeHousekeeper/README.md

 For adding and replacing, a draft file containing the new blocks is required.
 In most cases it will simply be your draft template.
 Click the `Block Library` button to select it.

 The `Add Blocks` option adds the block to the document block library.
 A new block does not automatically appear on drawings.
-The program checks each sheet of the library and places an occurrence of it on the corresponding sheet of the document.
+The program checks each sheet of the library and places an occurrence of the block on the corresponding sheet of the document.
 It is placed at the same location, with the same scale and rotation, as the original.
 If the document does not have a corresponding sheet, enable `Report missing sheet` to have it reported in the log file.

 </details>